 Is Your Dog Pregnant?

 If your dog is becoming a mother, you might want to consider getting a milk replacer as an additional nutrition intake for the pups.
-Sometimes, lactating mother dog has trouble producing milk.
+Sometimes, lactating mother dogs has trouble producing milk.
 Or sometimes the puppies they give birth too are too many.
 This happens to the big dog’s breed.
-To prevent them from giving too many milk thus leading to hypocalcemia (very low calcium level in their body), it’s okay to give the mother a break by giving the puppies a milk replacer.
+To prevent them from giving too many milks thus leading to hypocalcemia (very low calcium level in their body), it’s okay to give the mother a break by giving the puppies a milk replacer.

 Can I Feed My Dog Human’s Food Every Day?